dumberjs/dumberjs.github.io/options/paths.md

 }
 ```

-Paths is an option for dumber-module-loader.
-Dumber bundler passes the option to dumber-module-loader config.
+Paths is an option for `dumber-module-loader`. `dumber` bundler passes the option to `dumber-module-loader` config.

 It's similar to original RequireJS paths option, but simplified.